sqjin/scAI/README.md

 ## Suggestions for speeding up on large-scale datasets

-#### Using the Python implementation of scAI model
+### Using the Python implementation of scAI model
 ```
 object <- run_scAI(object, K, do.fast = TRUE)
 ```

-#### Feature selection
+### Feature selection
 - Using informative genes for scRNA-seq data:

-The most informative genes are selected based on their average expression and Fano factor (see [our paper](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-020-1932-8) for details).
+The most informative genes can be selected based on their average expression and Fano factor (see [our paper](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-020-1932-8) for details).
 ```
 object <- selectFeatures(object, assay = "RNA")
 object <- run_scAI(object, K, do.fast = TRUE, hvg.use1 = TRUE)